-The Statement of Net Position and the Statement of Activities were prepared using the accrual basis of accounting.
+The Statement of Net Deficit and the Statement of Activities were prepared using the accrual basis of accounting.
 Revenues, expenses, gains, losses, assets, and liabilities resulting from exchange-like transactions are recognized when the exchange takes place.
-Revenues, expenses, gains, losses, assets, and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33 "Accounting and Financial Reporting for Non-exchange Transactions."
+Revenues, expenses, gains, losses, assets, and liabilities resulting from non-exchange transactions are recognized in accordance with the requirements of GASB Statement No. 33 "Accounting and Financial Reporting for Non-Exchange Transactions."

-Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Position or Equity

-Cash and Cash Equivalents
+Assets, Deferred Outflows of Resources, Liabilities, Deferred Inflows of Resources and Net Deficit Cash and Cash Equivalents